stlouis9/2420_week11_Lab/README.md

 IP=157.230.17.142</code></pre>

 <p>
-    To add additional directories to backup, add a directory with a space to deliniate to the <code>DIRS</code> variable
+To add additional directories to backup, add a directory with a space to deliniate to the <code>DIRS</code> variable.
 </p>

 ### backup-script
 <p>
-    Place the backup script in /opt/backup-script/
+    Place the backup script in <code>/opt/backup-script/</code>
-    using <code>chmod +x</code> make the file executable
+    use <code>chmod +x backup-script</code> to make the file executable
 </p>

 ### backup.service and backup.timer